 Foodborne Illnesses Often Lack Sufficient Damages

 Damages in personal injury cases are generally expected to be costly, lasting and significant.
 Making trips to the bathroom and missing a soccer game does not qualify as sufficient damages in most cases, but having hospitalization might.
-If the victim in question was immunocompromised by age, pregnancy or an impairment, then the damages may be considered even more significant.
+If the individual in question was immunocompromised by age, pregnancy or an impairment, then the damages may be considered even more significant.

 Generally speaking, lawsuits must involve medical costs and proof of an acute illness to a degree requiring serious medical treatment.